 The Indiana State Police wishes everyone a safe Independence Day and reminds Hoosiers of the Indiana fireworks law.

-• Only individuals over the age of 18 may purchase fireworks.
+Only individuals 18 years of age or older may purchase fireworks.

 A person who violates this law can be charged with a class “C” infraction.
-If a person recklessly, knowingly, or intentionally uses fireworks and the violation causes property damage, they can be charged with a class A misdemeanor.
-If there is bodily injury it is enhanced to a class “D” felony, and if there is death a class “C” felony.
+However, if a person recklessly, knowingly, or intentionally uses fireworks and the violation causes property damage, they can be charged with a class A misdemeanor.
+If there is bodily injury it is enhanced to a Level 6 felony, and if there is death a Level 5 felony.

 All fireworks have the potential to be dangerous when used improperly.
 The U.S. Consumer Product Safety Commission created the video below to remind everyone to put safety first.